AntaresSimulatorTeam/antares-xpansion/INSTALL-windows.md

 ### VCPKG

-For Windows we will use [vcpkg](https://github.com/microsoft/vcpkg) to download and compile the libraries.
+For Windows we will use [vcpkg](https://github.com/microsoft/vcpkg) to download and compile the libraries. vcpkg is available as a submodule in antares-xpansion.

 You must install the corresponding [vcpkg-triplet](https://vcpkg.readthedocs.io/en/latest/users/integration/#triplet-selection) depending on Antares version and libraries load: